circleci/circleci-docs/jekyll/_cci2/project-walkthrough.md

           command: pip install -r requirements/dev.txt
 ```

-If you're following along, you can now add that to your project, commit and push to GitHub.
+If you're following along, you can add that to your project, commit and push to GitHub.
 The build should run and install all your dependencies.

 We've added quite a few things.
 Let's go through them: